k98kurz/tapescript/language_spec.md

 ### Defining and calling functions

 A function can be defined using `OP_DEF`.
 Up to 256 functions can be defined, and all statements between the opening and closing curly braces (`{` and `}`) or before a terminal `END_DEF` will be executed when the function is called using `OP_CALL`.
 Each definition is referenced by an integer 0-255.
-Note that the definition number passed as an argument for `OP_CALL` must be a value like any other, while the integer used with `OP_DEF` is just a plain int.
+Note that the definition number passed as an argument for `OP_CALL` must be a value like any other, while the integer used with `OP_DEF` can be a plain int or a value.

 Also note that the compiler currently does not support defining functions within other functions.
 The interpreter can probably handle it, but that would be